memgraph/docs/docs/tutorials/graph-modeling.md

 want to find out which Product nodes share the same categories as Milk does, you would need a more complex query, looping through each category in the property array.
-This option would make performance take a toll, and this is exactly that you want to avoid.
+This option would make performance take a toll, and this is exactly what you want to avoid.

 So, if you model your categories as separate nodes and create a relationship between them, your model would get more complicated.